2024 Solar Incentives Guide for Palos Heights, IL - Tax Credits & Rebates

 EcoWatch's Palos Heights, IL Solar Incentives FAQs

 It's best to speak with your local Palos Heights solar installer for a better understanding of which incentives your project will qualify for.
-In most cases, solar incentives apply to new solar systems installed on a property you own (in the U.S.) between the dates specified by the incentive.
-Some incentives, like those offered by the government of Illinois, might have other requirements.
+In most cases, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, such as those offered by the government of Illinois, may have additional requirements.

-The order in which incentives are applied could vary depending on which incentives you are claiming but in most cases yes, you can receive multiple types of incentives for your solar project.
-Speak to your solar installer or a local tax professional to ensure you are claiming all possible incentives and applying them in the correct order.
+The order in which incentives are applied might vary depending on which incentives you are eligible for but usually yes, you can claim multiple types of incentives for your solar project.
+Check with your solar installer or a local tax professional to verify you are claiming all the incentives you're eligible for and applying them in the correct order.

-While we recommend talking to your local solar installer and/or tax professional to best understand what solar incentives apply to you, many apply to a second home, provided that it is in the United States and owned by you.
-There may be additional incentives available specifically for commercial properties, depending on the details.
+While we recommend speaking with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many can be claimed on a second home, so long as that home is in the United States and owned by you.
+There may be other incentives available specifically for commercial properties, depending on the details.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.